igomezv/nnogada/README.md

 **nnogada** is a Python package that performs hyperparemeter tuning for artificial neural networks, particularly for Multi Layer Perceptrons, using simple genetic algorithms.
 Useful for generate better neural network models for data analysis.
 Currently, only works with feedforward neural networks in tensorflow.keras (classification and regression) and torch (regression at this moment).

-Before use the code, please install the requirements:

-    $ pip3 install nnogada

-Or you can try to install nnogada in your computer:
+You can try to install nnogada in your computer:

      $ git clone https://github.com/igomezv/nnogada